AyanRoy22/AyanRoy22.github.io/README.md

 Hello!
 My name is Ayan Roy.
 I am a data science enthusiast from India.
 I graduated in electronics and communication engineering and am currently pursuing my postgraduate diploma in data science from Praxis Business School.
 During my college days, I was part of my institute's entrepreneurship and development cell and robotics club.

-Here are some of the projects I have made
+Here are some of the projects I have made.
+You can check more of them on my [Github Page!](https://github.com/AyanRoy22)

 ## 1. Room Occupancy Detection [Repo Link](https://github.com/AyanRoy22/Room_Occupancy_Detection)
 This project involves analyzing sensor data from various sensors placed in a room.
 The objective is to develop a machine-learning model that can classify whether the room is currently occupied or unoccupied based on the sensor readings.